 Don’t Wait for Disaster: Steps You Can Take to Ensure Fire Safety in the Workplace

-It’s no secret that the U.S. has a fire problem: The National Fire Protection Association (NFPA) published that every 23 seconds, a local fire department responds to a fire.
+It’s no secret that the U.S. has a fire problem: The National Fire Protection Association (NFPA) published that every 21 seconds, a local fire department responds to a fire emergency.
 When it comes to workplace safety, there’s no such thing as too much attention to detail — especially as far as fire is concerned.

-It’s important to ensure everyone who works in your company knows what to do if there is ever a fire and how they can help prevent one from happening in the first place.
-Not only does it protect the lives of employees, but it also safeguards business assets and reduces the risk of legal action.
+It’s important to ensure everyone who works in your company knows how to respond to and prevent workplace fires from happening in the first place.
+Not only does this knowledge protect the lives of employees, but it also safeguards business assets and reduces the risk of legal action.
 Inadequate fire safety measures can result in catastrophic consequences, including physical injuries, property damage and even fatalities.

 Thankfully, there are ways to ensure your workplace is as safe as possible.

-We’ve said it before and we’ll say it again: your employees and even visitors to your workplace should all be aware of the risks and how to react when there’s a fire.
-Life safety is the most important when implementing fire safety procedures and training employees how to get out is first step.
+We’ve said it before and we’ll say it again: your employees and even visitors to your workplace should all be aware of the risks and how to react if there’s a fire.
+That means in addition to a fire prevention plan, your workplace should implement an emergency action plan, fire safety procedures and training for employees on how to get out.

-Here are 9 things you can do to consider:
+Here are 9 workplace fire safety tips to consider:

 1. Conduct a risk assessment